-Leave yourself some extra time.
-This process is actually super simple, but it does require a few extra minutes to get yourself prepped.
-I make my washing and rinsing concoctions just before getting into the shower, but you could prep in advance, too!
+The process is actually super simple, but it does require a few extra minutes of prep.
+I make my washing and rinsing concoctions just before getting into the shower, but you could make in advance, if that’s easier!
 Being organized is key, so store all of your materials in the same area if possible.

-Get a squeeze bottle.
-Personally, I use big glass jars, but this requires really swift movements in order to pour the mixture exactly where I want it.
+I use glass jars, personally, but this requires really swift movements in order to pour the mixture exactly where I want it.
 It might be helpful to use a squeeze bottle instead – especially when you’re just starting out.
-Just make sure it’s BPA free. ;)
+Look for BPA-free. ;)

 This step is crucial!
 I repeat: CRUCIAL.
 Since castile soap is very alkaline, it requires a follow-up rinse of something acidic like lemon juice or apple cider vinegar to restore the pH.
 I’ve used both, and they’re both excellent!
 Again, dilute the acidic agent in purified water.
 I do about ¼ cup of lemon juice or ACV to 2 cups water, but again, this is up for experimentation.
 If you’re using apple cider vinegar, your hair may retain a bit of the smell, but this will likely dissipate more and more with each wash, until you can’t smell it at all.
 I also like to add in a few drops of essential oil – lavender has been my recent go-to.
-After you do the rinse, run cold water over your hair to seal it.
-Word to the wise: Be sure not to mix your acidic agent and castile soap together – they’ll cancel each other out!
+After you rinse, run cold water over your hair to seal it.
+Word to the wise: Be sure not to mix your acidic agent and castile soap – they’ll cancel each other out!

-Use a natural dry shampoo.
-One of the reasons I love washing with castile soap is that I don’t have to wash my hair as often as I used to.
+One of the reasons I love washing with castile soap is — I don’t have to wash my hair as often as I used to.
 All I need is a little dry shampoo to keep it looking fresh.

-Be open to experimentation.
 Going all natural with hair care is not an easy feat.
 Be open to experimenting with different ingredients, different brands and different ratios – and most importantly, do it all with love.
-Remember why you decided to do this to begin with: you care about yourself deeply, and you deserve to look and feel like the beautiful goddess you are.
+Remember why you decided to do this to begin with: because you care!
+About the environment, and about yourself.